 Two Stakeholder Communities With One Common Goal

 TALE’s structure reflects our stakeholder communities.
-We have two tracks:
+We have two sections:

 TALE Students and Provisional members progress to Member status through education, contributions to conferences, and research publications.
 Members can progress to Fellow status through contributions such as publishing research results, research agendas, and legal analyses, conference presentations, training curricula, supporting TALE’s communication channels, and so forth.
 TALE’s Honorary Fellows include an internationally representative group of linguists and criminologists who have pioneered reliable, admissible linguistic evidence.
 The Leadership Circle includes members of both the REP and SLIP tracks.
 The Leadership Circle guides our conferences, communication channels, training programs and standards development.
 When you join TALE, you are in good —the best-– company!